 - Professional boundaries.
 Supervisors will explore the supervisory practices that support staff as they identify workplace boundaries and negotiate the inevitable boundary challenges.

 Key learning objectives: Supervisors will learn to recognize organizational culture and workplace norms in their own organizations and build skills to convey these norms to supervisees.
-During Day 3, supervisors will be asked to contribute “boundary challenges” from their own supervisory experience.
+Throughout Module 3, supervisors will be asked to contribute “boundary challenges” from their own supervisory experience.
 Through large and small group practice, supervisors will increase their capacity to support direct reports in identifying and managing workplace boundaries.